daleharris541/jimmy/README.md

 # Jimmy
-Jimmy is a Terran SC2 Bot
+Jimmy is a Terran SC2 Bot built from BurnySC2 Bot Examples